Best Modeling Amp on a Budget

 The Vypyr VIP series is the latest iteration of their affordable entry level amp line, surpassing the sonic quality and flexibility that popularized its predecessor.
 It now has even more modeled amps and effects that crosses over to bass and acoustic guitar territory.
 You can customize your sound by playing with its 36 amp models, which also include 6 bass amps and 6 acoustic amps.
 The total accessible effects that the amp carries is 26, more than enough to cover virtually all conventional guitar styles.

 The 100 Watt Vypyr VIP 3 is highly recommended in this price range.
 It has enough power for gigs and is small enough for convenient transport., with enough power for gigs while retaining an impressively low price tag of $299.
-Get the latest price & reviews at Amazon.com.
+Get the latest price & reviews at Sweetwater.com.

 Although well known for their classic tube and solidstate amps, Fender knew that they have to embrace amp modeling if they want to stay relevant and compete with other amp builders.
 The Mustang series is born out of this strategy to provide amp modeling features within affordable combo amplifiers.